revi-here/Practicum/tableau/README.md

 `category_title` — the video category
 `videos_count `— the number of videos in the trending section

-The table is stored in the data-analyst-youtube-data. database, which was created especially for your needs Data update interval: once every 24 hours, at midnight UTC
+The table is stored in the 'trending_by_time.csv'.
+Data update interval: once every 24 hours, at midnight UTC

 Graphs, dashboard controls, and their arrangement: